peptides_direct

 BPC-157 is a stable pentadecapeptide originally found in human gastric juice.
 In animal studies it activates the VEGFR2 receptor and the Akt-eNOS pathway, which together drive new blood vessel formation and support tendon, muscle and gut healing.
 It is the most studied "body protection compound" in the regenerative peptide space.

-TB-500 is the active fragment of thymosin beta-4, the main G-actin-binding peptide in the body.
+TB-500 is full-length thymosin beta-4, the main G-actin-binding peptide in the body.
 By regulating the actin pool, it helps fibroblasts and stem cells migrate to the injury site.
 Studies in rats, mice and pigs show faster dermal wound closure, better corneal repair and reduced post-injury inflammation.

 GHK-Cu is a small copper-binding tripeptide first identified in human plasma.
 It triggers collagen production in skin fibroblasts, supports capillary formation and modulates thousands of genes linked to repair and renewal in cell-culture work.